 How Much Does a TikTok Ads Agency Cost in 2026?

-A TikTok ads agency costs $2,500 to $14,000 a month on a flat retainer, or 10 to 20% of ad spend.
-Management-only engagements sit at the low end and assume you supply the creative.
-Retainers that include native creative production run $7,000 and up.
-A standalone account audit costs $1,500 to $4,000.
+The Remarkable’s 2026 planning range is $2,500 to $14,000 a month on retainer.
+Percentage fees often run 10 to 20% of ad spend.
+Management-only work sits at the low end and assumes you supply creative.
+Retainers with native production usually start near $7,000.
+Our standalone audit range is $1,500 to $4,000.

 The 10 to 20% band matches Meta and LinkedIn, and the percentage drops as budgets grow.
 What moves on TikTok is the split inside the retainer.
 On Meta, creative might be a third of the scope.
 On TikTok it is usually more than half, because the platform consumes fresh assets weekly.

-| Pricing model | Typical 2026 cost | Best fit |
+| Pricing model | Our 2026 planning range | Best fit |

 |---|---|---|